 If you are requesting instructions that conflict with your Pixelz plan or the specification associated with your order, you will receive a notification that the instruction cannot be added and how to correct the issue.

-An example of a plan conflict would be trying to choose Color Change in a PRO Retailer plan.
-If you tried to choose this instruction option, you would receive a notice to upgrade to PRO Studio, as color changing is only offered in that plan.
+An example of a plan conflict would be trying to choose Match Color in a Solo plan.
+If you tried to choose this instruction option, you would receive a notice to upgrade to Professional, as color matching is only offered in that plan.

 Specification Conflicts: Action Required

-Many of the actions are actually fundamental settings on you specification or features (such as colour matching or expedite on PRO Retailer) which are accessed elsewhere.
+Many of the actions are basic settings on your specification or features (such as color matching or expedite on Professional), which are accessed elsewhere.
 When these are selected, rather than creating an instruction, you will receive information on how to edit these settings on your specification or place an order using these features.

 An example of a specification conflict would be trying to add an instruction regarding shadow when the shadow add-on has not been added to the specification.
 If you tried to choose this instruction option, you would receive a notice to update your specification to include a shadow add-on.